 6. To assign a predefined set of permissions, click the View, Modify, or Admin radio button to assign that level of access to the selected user or group.
-Refer to User and Group Configuration Permissions for details about the permissions sets.
+Refer to Configuration Permissions for details about the permission sets.
 For example, the image below gives Admin permissions to users in the IT group:

 If you want to customize the permissions, click the Custom radio button and then select or deselect the permissions checkboxes.
-To clear permissions for a user or group, click the trashcan icon ( $\blacksquare$ ) next to the name.
+To clear permissions for a user or group, click the trashcan icon (1) next to the name.

-Sharing Data Access
+Changing Data-Level Access